 Hemp seed oil is an oil with multiple characteristics.
 Produced from the plants of the Cannabis genus, it is an odorless and flavorless oil.
-It essentially contains 80 % fatty acids yielding adinosine triphosphate useful to human metabolism.
+It essentially contains 80 % fatty acids yielding adenosine triphosphate useful to human metabolism.
 Due to the adequate omega-6 to omega-3 ratio (3:1), it is very beneficial for the heart and protects against a number of cardiovascular diseases.

 It penetrates the body cells and lubricates the layers between them.
-Though there are plenty of its benefits, one needs to consume a significant quantity of hemp oil to utilize its full benefits.
-Not only is cooking, but the oil is also used for several purposes and is extensively used in the construction, paper, textile, biodegradable plastics industry.
+Though there are plenty of benefits, one needs to consume a significant quantity of hemp oil to utilize its full benefits.
+Not only is cooking, but the oil is also used for several purposes and is extensively used in the construction, paper, textile, and biodegradable plastics industries.

 Sometimes it is also used as fuel.
 It can be easily obtained as it is produced in different countries across the world, especially in Canada, France, and China.
 The manifold benefits are shared in the next sub-section.

 - The hemp seed oil has omega-6 to omega-3 fatty acids in the ratio of 3:1 and hence it is beneficial for the heart.

 - This excellent ratio of fatty acids also helps in lessening the symptoms of skin ailments like acne, psoriasis, and eczema.

 - It is rich in vitamin D, which makes it helpful in the absorption of calcium, especially in vegetarians.

 - The oil helps to get silky, thick hair, stronger nails, and much softer skin.

-- As it contains a sufficient amount of omega-9 fatty acids, calcium, and potassium, it provides moisture to the skin, detoxifies and cleans the skin without blocking the pores.
+- As it contains a sufficient amount of omega-9 fatty acids, calcium, and potassium, it provides moisture to the skin and detoxifies and cleans the skin without blocking the pores.

-- Hemp seed oil protects against a number of diseases including cancer and cardiovascular diseases.
+- Hemp seed oil protects against some diseases including cancer and cardiovascular diseases.

 - Hemp seed oil is also beneficial in many women’s health-related issues including premenstrual issues.